 Any student, who does not abide by the rules stated above, will be disciplined and may be suspended from the bus.
 RIDING A SCHOOL BUS IS A PRIVILEGE, NOT A RIGHT.

-Your child will be required to participate in two SCHOOL BUS EMERGENCY EVACUATION DRILLS during the school year.
+Bus riders will be required to participate in two SCHOOL BUS EMERGENCY EVACUATION DRILLS during the school year.
 This complies with STATE and FEDERAL LAWS.
 If your child has any physical or medical reasons for not participating in EMERGENCY EVACUATION DRILLS, please notify the bus driver.

 Polk County Public Schools has made it possible for all public high school students in the county to use public transportation for FREE.
 All students need is a COLTS sticker on their school ID badge to ride any standard transit bus in Polk County whenever and wherever the buses are running.